open-mmlab/mmyolo/docs/en/get_started/15_minutes_object_detection.md

 - The default config uses 8 GPUs with a batch size of 16 per GPU.
 Now change it to a single GPU with a batch size of 12.
 - The default training epoch is 300.
 Change it to 40 epoch
 - Given the small size of the dataset, we opted to use fixed backbone weights
-- In principle, after batch size is changed, the learning rate also needs to be linearly scaled, but the actual measurement found that it is not necessary
+- In principle, the learning rate should be linearly scaled accordingly when the batch size is changed, but actual measurements have found that this is not necessary

 Create a `yolov5_s-v61_fast_1xb12-40e_cat.py` config file in the `configs/yolov5` folder (we have provided this config for you to use directly) and copy the following into the config file.